medszilla26/good-readme-generator/README.md

   - [Questions](#questions)

 ## Installation
-No installation required, simply use command line by typing node index.js
+No installation is required, use node to initialize application

 ## Usage
-Application is used to provide documentation for any project.
+Application is used to provide documentation for github project

 ## License
 Good README Generator is released under the ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)